 The policy applies to all KFPL services and operations, with the exception of maintenance and repair issues which are exempt except for the requirement to “inform” the public.

-Clarity: We will be clear about defining the community’s role in any public participation process.
-The promise, purpose and limitations on engaging the community and all stakeholders will be clear.
+- CLARITY: We will be clear about defining the community’s role in any public participation process.
+The promise, purpose and limitations on engaging the community and all interested parties will be clear.